 Not all rewards are equal.
 To make your investment pay off, you need efficacy.
 Efficacy refers to the ability something has to produce a desired result.
 We know—and research confirms—that hedonic rewards, or those on the right side of the spectrum below, have higher efficacy than those that are cash or utilitarian-based.

 A study by Harris Group found that 72 percent of millennials prefer to spend more money on experiences than on material things.
-According to Dr. Elizabeth Dunn, Professor of Psychology at the University of British Columbia (UBC), experiences—as fleeting as they may be—deliver more-lasting happiness than material things.
+According to Dr. Elizabeth Dunn, Professor of Psychology at the University of British Columbia (UBC), experiential rewards—as fleeting as they may be—deliver more-lasting happiness than material things.
 Dr. Dunn attributes the temporary happiness achieved by buying things to what she calls “puddles of pleasure”.

 Relaxing music.
 Relaxing massage.
 Endless attention.
 Need we say more?
 Show appreciation to your employees with some dedicated ‘me time’ by giving them the option to redeem for a spa day.
-Spa experiences offered under our Global Rewards Marketplace gives reward participants a safe space to relax, rejuvenate, and de-stress in a wellness environment.
+Spa experiences offered under our Experiences Marketplace gives reward participants a safe space to relax, rejuvenate, and de-stress in a wellness environment.
 Employees will return to work reinvigorated, refreshed, and motivated.

 And for you?
 They’re proven to positively impact employee engagement, improve performance rates, and build a culture of recognition that boosts your employee value proposition (EVP) or employer brand (EB).